-- Humanities

-- Social Science

-- General

-- Upper Level electives

-- Students must have earned a grade of "C" or higher in the courses listed above.
+Students must have earned a grade of C or higher in the courses listed above.
 Courses repeated more than once are reviewed on an individual basis.

-- A GPA of 3.0 in transfer courses will be needed as a minimum requirement.

-- Credits from non-semester schools will be converted.
+A GPA of 3.0 in transfer courses is needed as a minimum requirement.
+Credits from non-semester schools will be converted.